Polymers and Composites

 Course content

-A research degree from the School and the University is held in the highest esteem and recognised worldwide.
-Many of our graduates work in the most prestigious institutions and organisations throughout the world, and much of the School's research has a significant impact on society and commerce.
+A research degree from the Department and the University is held in the highest esteem and recognised worldwide.
+Many of our graduates work in the most prestigious institutions and organisations throughout the world.
+Much of the Department's research has a significant impact on society and commerce.

-The School provides first-class opportunities and facilities for our students to study specific subjects in-depth to a postgraduate research degree level.
-There are flexible study packages available, as well as an extensive range of PhD studentships and University funding packages.
-Many of our research students are sponsored by a variety of School, University and industry resources.
-Please contact us to find out more.
+The Department provides first-class opportunities and facilities for our students to study specific subjects in-depth to a postgraduate research degree level.
+There are flexible study packages available, as well as an extensive range of postgraduate research studentships and projects, and funding, scholarships and awards with many of our research students sponsored by a variety of Department, University and industry resources.

 Qualification, course duration and attendance options